What Is SaaS SEO?

 Organic Signups and Conversions

 This is the real benchmark for SaaS SEO performance.
 How many organic visitors are becoming free trial users, demo bookings, or paid customers?
+What to track:- Signups or demo requests from organic traffic

 - Trial-to-paid conversion rate (segmented by traffic source)